-The annual 2023 DNL noise levels at the Airport have slightly increased from the 2022 levels primarily from the runway closure period in 2022 which led to a reduction in overall operations.
+The annual 2024 DNL noise levels at the Airport have very slightly increased from the 2023 levels.
 The levels are below the 2021 noise levels.
 An important factor for the trend in reduction in noise that has occurred at the airport since 1984 is the increased utilization of new-generation aircraft, including Stage 4 and Stage 5 aircraft, which are substantially quieter than aircraft operated here in the past.
-This trend continued in 2023.
+This trend continued in 2024.